 Student learning achievement and outcomes assessment is governed by each programs' comprehensive Academic Assessment Plan.
 Such Plans include program and course learning outcomes established during the initial development of the program and courses, respectively.
 The Plans include a five-year schedule for the assessment of particular program learning outcomes and University Learning Outcomes, in specific courses or activities, and via specific assessment methods.
 The Plans also include avenues for the use of assessment results for program and course improvement.
-Such avenues include ongoing department, faculty, and program curriculum committee meetings; University Curriculum Committee, Learning Outcomes Assessment Team, and Institutional Assessment Committee meetings; the formal course development and redevelopment cycle; the five-year Academic Program and they include an analysis of student learning outcomes assessment and how such results will be or have been used to improve the curriculum and instruction.
+Such avenues include ongoing department, faculty, and program curriculum committee meetings; University Curriculum Committee, Learning Outcomes Assessment Team, and Institutional Assessment Committee meetings; the formal course development and redevelopment cycle; the five-year Academic Program Review cycle; and faculty development initiatives.
+Annual Assessment Reports are prepared by each program and they include an analysis of student learning outcomes assessment and how such results will be or have been used to improve the curriculum and instruction.
 These annual reports are reviewed by the Provost, Dean of Academic Affairs, and the Institutional Assessment Committee as a part of institutional assessment and planning activities.
 Student learning outcomes and achievement are also included in the five-year comprehensive Academic Program Review process.